simcesplatform/simulation-tools/README.md

     - The actual source for the message classes can be found in the folder `tools/message/` but the this file can be used to simplify import calls.
     - Currently supported message types:
         - `BaseMessage`
-            - Message object that contains only SimulationId and Timestamp
+            - Message object that contains only Type, SimulationId and Timestamp
-            - Log Writer can handle any message that contains at least there two attributes.
+            - Log Writer can handle any message that contains at least these three attributes.
         - `AbstractMessage`
             - Child class of BaseMessage
-            - Adds Type, SourceProcessId and MessageId attributes
+            - Adds SourceProcessId and MessageId attributes
             - Definition: [AbstractMessage](https://wiki.eduuni.fi/pages/viewpage.action?spaceKey=tuniSimCES&title=AbstractMessage)
         - `AbstractResultMessage`
             - Child class of AbstractMessage